Workout with YUSA

 Please wear appropriate workout gear for all classes.
 Indoor footwear is mandatory.

-If you are new to the YUSA Fitness Program and are interested in participating, please email: firstname.lastname@example.org.
-Space is limited, so please confirm your attendance as soon as possible.
+If you are NEW to the YUSA Fitness Program and are interested in participating, please email: Kerrianne Brown email@example.com.
+Space is limited, so please confirm your attendance.

 Participation is based on a first come first serve basis.
 Looking forward to a great workout and an opportunity to meet some new faces.